Frequently Asked Questions

 While a whole life policy does build up a cash value, you can save a phenomenal amount in monthly premiums by choosing term and investing the difference.

 Probably.
-Here's the exception: If you are still employed and have employer’s group insurance (with a company that has more than 20 employees), you (and your covered spouse) do NOT have to sign up at 65.
-You will NOT be penalized as long as you are covered by your employer’s group plan.
-For everyone else, YES, you need to sign up at 65 to avoid paying a Part B penalty (for the rest of your life).
+Here’s the exception: If you are still employed and have employer’s group insurance AND the company has MORE THAN 20 employees), you (and your covered spouse) do NOT have to sign up at 65.

-YES and NO.
+YES and NO-

 Still Have Questions?
 Contact Us